cs-4241-2024/a1-gettingstarted/README.md

 ## Design Achievements
 ### Created a color palette using color.adobe.com.
 I chose the colors because I liked how they looked
-The screenshot of the pallette is in this repo.
-This wasn't hard, I just used the default settings and moved it to colors that I liked.
+The screenshot of the pallette is in this repo in file Color Wheel.png This wasn't hard, I just used the default settings and moved it to colors that I liked.
 I had to change one of the colors to be more white in order for it to be a better background color